 The beginning: the New Consumer Agenda

-The story begins on 13 November 2020, when the European Commission published their New Consumer Agenda outlining a vision for EU consumer policy from 2020-2025.
+The story begins on 13 November 2020, when the European Commission published its New Consumer Agenda outlining a vision for EU consumer policy from 2020-2025.
 It tackled, among other things, the digital transformation and the enforcement of consumer rights.
-For example, the Agenda notes that “commercial practices that disregard consumers’ right to make an informed choice, abuse their behavioural biases, or distort their decision-making processes, must be tackled”.
+The Agenda notes for example that “commercial practices that disregard consumers’ right to make an informed choice, abuse their behavioural biases, or distort their decision-making processes, must be tackled”.

-Such practices comprise the use of ‘dark patterns’, which are user-interface designs aimed at manipulating consumers.
+Such practises comprise the use of ‘dark patterns’, which are user-interface designs aimed at manipulating consumers.
 Moreover, they include certain personalisation practices based on profiling, hidden advertising, fraud, false or misleading information and manipulated consumer reviews.
-The document highlights that, after updating the guidance documents on the applicability of consumer law instruments like the Unfair Commercial Practice Directive and Consumer Rights Directive, the Commission plans to analyse whether additional legislation or other actions are needed.
+The document highlights that after updating the guidance documents on the applicability of consumer law instruments like the Unfair Commercial Practice Directive and Consumer Rights Directive, the Commission plans to analyse whether additional legislation or other actions were needed.

-Within the Council Conclusions on the New Consumer Agenda, Member States called for a clear responsibility and liability framework for online platforms.
-This includes the adoption of appropriate measures to efficiently address fraudulent, unfair and misleading commercial practices and the sale of non-compliant and dangerous goods and services through online platforms.
+Within the Council Conclusions on the New Consumer Agenda, Member States called for the setting of a clear responsibility and liability framework for online platforms.
+This includes adopting appropriate measures to efficiently address fraudulent, unfair and misleading commercial practices and selling of non-compliant and dangerous goods and services through online platforms.
 Additionally, they underline the importance of identifying illegal online commercial practices.

 Parliament’s resolution on addictive design of online services